turingschool/backend-curriculum-site/module1/lessons/each.md

 end
 ```

 Let's break this down. `characters` is our collection.
-It is an Array of three strings. `.each` is a method that we call on `characters`.
+It is an Array of three strings. `each` is a method that we call on `characters`.

 Everything between the `do` and `end` is the **Block**.
 The **Block** is what runs for each element in the Array.
 Since we have three elements, this block will run a total of three times.